Grantyy1/COBOL-Chapter-2-Assignment/README.md

 # Cobol-UTIL2000

 ## Introduction
 A COBOL program that calculates 3 differnt customer's service fees.
-It also calculates the next 3 tiers of future charges.
+It calculates the 3 tiers of future charges depending on the amount of kilowatts of power the customer desides to comsume.
 It also displays the amount of KWH that is used.
-At the end of each customer it displayes the total billing that each customer will recieve.
+At the end of each customer, it displayes the total billing that each customer will recieve.
 ---

 ## 📑 Table of Contents